freeCodeCamp/freeCodeCamp/docs/style-guide-for-guide-articles.md

 2. [Purdue OWL Staff.
 "MLA Works Cited: Electronic Sources." *Purdue Online Writing Lab.* October 12, 2017.
 Accessed: October 20, 2017.](https://owl.english.purdue.edu/owl/resource/747/08/)
 ```

-You can check out the Purdue link above to see how to properly cite web sources (they even show how to cite tweets!).
+You can check out the Purdue link above to see how to properly cite web sources (they even show how to cite Tweets!).

 Typically, an attribution has a structure like the following:

 > Author Last Name, Author First Name.
 "Article Title." *Publication.* Publisher.
 Date Published.
 Date Accessed.

-If you cannot find an author or published date, which is common, simply omit these.
+If you cannot find an author or a publication date, which is common, simply omit these.

 Use of proper citations will not only keep the guide reputable, but these citations and links will also provide valuable resources should the reader want to learn more about the topic.